 Finding Free and Low-Cost Activities

 Many attractions offer free admission or discounted senior entry fees.
-Museums, botanical gardens, historic sites, and public parks frequently have free days or senior discounts.
+Museums, botanical gardens, historic sites, and public parks frequently have free days or senior discounts with affordable travel for retirees.

 Walking tours, self-guided city tours, and local festivals provide budget-friendly entertainment.
 Websites like Meetup and Couchsurfing offer social events where travelers can connect with locals and other visitors without spending much money.